ayadiab01/ayadiab1/README.md

 - 👀 I’m interested in technology, specifically cloud architecture, cybersecurity, and DevOps!
 - 🌱 I’m currently majoring in Information Systems
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me through email :)
+- 📫 Reach me through email :)

 <!---
 ayadiab1/ayadiab1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.